How To Photograph Unique Compositions Like Sally Mann

 From Nelli Palomaki’s Siblings Series

 This image uses hands as a framing tool.
 The subject’s sibling frames her face with her hands, guiding the viewer’s eye to look there first.
-The subject is slightly off-center to allow her sibling to be an important part of the image as well.
-Light fills the space to the left, balancing the image to have a gradient from white to black moving horizontally across.
+The subject is slightly off-center to allow her sibling to be an important part of the image.
+Light fills the space to the left, balancing the image to have a gradient from white to black, moving horizontally across.

 From Doug Dubois’ “Avella” Series